 These treatments may improve vitamin deficiencies, reduce intestinal distress and help with weight gain:

 - Nutritional supplements.
-People with blind loop syndrome may need intramuscular injections of vitamin B-12 as well as oral vitamin, calcium and iron supplements.
+People with blind loop syndrome may need intramuscular injections of vitamin B-12, as well as oral vitamins, calcium and iron supplements.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.